pexip/plugin-interpretation/README.md

 Once this plugin is active, the users will have the following behavior:

 - Interpreter: Can hear the main room and speak to the language sub-room.
 He can't speak to the main room.
 When connecting to the language sub-room, the video in the main room is disabled.
 - Listener: He can only speak to the main room.
-He can hear the interpreter with volume=100% and also the main room with the value defined in the configuration (parameter `volumeListener`).
+He can hear the interpreter with volume=100% and also the main room with the value defined in the configuration (parameter `listenerVolume`).

 The sub-room has the following structure `<main-room><language-code>`.
 It's explained with more detail in the section *Configure the plugin*.